Table of Contents

 How can voice annotation help the IVA?

-For a IVA system to operate properly, the developer have to consider different approach of interaction methods, including:
+For a IVA system to operate properly, the developer has to consider different approaches of interaction methods, including:

 - Text-to-text: Text-to-text annotation is not necessarily directly related to the operation of IVA.
 Nevertheless, labeled texts help the machine understand the natural language of humans.
 If not done properly, the annotated texts can lead a machine to exhibit grammatical errors or wrongly understand the queries from customers.

 - Speech-to-text: Speech-to-text annotation transcribes audio files into text, usually in a word processor to enable editing and search.
 Voice-enabled assistants like Siri, Alexa, or Google Assistant are fine examples for this.